 Faculty and staff marshals, student ushers and university police officers are available at all times for assistance and information.
 Faculty and staff marshals will be wearing Commencement regalia, the student ushers will be in polo shirts and khaki pants, and university police officers will be in full uniform.

 Students or guests with a mobility impairment, hearing impairment and/or mobility impaired parking request need to arrange their needs by filling out the online registration form that will come out the week February 1, 2016 (A link will be posted here).
 If you have any questions or concerns please feel free to contact the special events coordinator at 607-753-2377 or firstname.lastname@example.org.

 Note: Please submit all requests for accommodations by Friday, April 22, 2016 so that proper arrangements can be made.

 For lost and found items, contact the University Police Department, Van Hoesen Hall, Room C-17, 607-753-4123.

 Official Commencement programs will be distributed at the entrances to the Park Center Alumni Arena.
 All eligible graduates who apply for their degree by March 1 will have their name listed in the program.

-Restrooms are located on all levels of the Park Center Alumni Arena and signs will mark their locations.
+Restrooms are located throughout the Park Center Alumni Arena.

-In order to adhere to the Fire and Safety Code, every guest attending the Commencement ceremonies in the Arena must have a guest ticket.
-The number of tickets distributed is based upon the Fire and Safety Code, which clearly indicates the number of people we can safely accommodate in the Park Center Alumni Arena.
-Each student is given four guest tickets.
+In order to adhere to the Fire and Safety Code, every guest attending the Commencement ceremonies must have a guest ticket.
+Each student will receive four (4) guest tickets.